RahulSabinkar/todo-list/README.md

 4. Open a browser and visit `localhost:3000`

 ## TODO
-Plans to expand the web application and deploy it.
+Plans to expand the web application.